-- -We formalize the problem of specialization slicing as a partitioning problem on the elements of the (possibly infinite) unrolled program ( $\S 3.1$ ).
-We give definitions of soundness, completeness, and minimality for specialization slicing ( $\S 3.1$ ). - -To solve the partitioning problem, we bring to bear techniques that are quite different from what have been used in most other work on program slicing.
-In particular, to represent finitely the infinite sets of objects that we need to manipulate to solve the partitioning problem, we make use of symbolic techniques originally developed in the model-checking community [Bouajjani et al. 1997; Finkel et al. 1997].
-Using this machinery, we give an algorithm in §4 that with just a few simple automata-theoretic operations identifies - -the minimal set of specialized procedures that capture each of the different patterns of behavior for a given procedure, as well as - -the minimal set of program elements required in each specialized procedure. - -We prove that our specialization-slicing algorithm is sound and complete, and returns a minimal specialization slice (§4.4 and Appendix A); consequently, the algorithm always creates an optimal output slice (§5.1). - -We characterize the running time and space used by the algorithm (§5). - -We present a family of examples for which the running time and space of the specialization-slicing algorithm can be exponential in certain parameters of the input program (§5.3).
+- -We formalize the problem of specialization slicing as a partitioning problem on the elements of the (possibly infinite) unrolled program ($\S 3.1$).
+We give definitions of soundness, completeness, and minimality for specialization slicing ($\S 3.1$). - -To solve the partitioning problem, we bring techniques to bear that are quite different from what have been used in other work on program slicing.
+In particular, to represent finitely the infinite sets of objects that we need to manipulate

-- -Our experience to date has been that neither such examples, nor the worst-case exponential behavior of operations like automaton determinization, arise in practice (see below).
-Hence, we believe it is fair to say that, for the observed cost, both the running time and space of the algorithm are bounded by the sum of two terms: one is polynomial in the size of the input program; the other is linear in the size of the output slice. - -The specialization-slicing algorithm provides a new way to create executable slices-in particular, it creates polyvariant executable slices (§6). - -We describe several extensions of the basic specialization-slicing algorithm: - -We describe how to extend the algorithm to handle programs that (i) make calls to library procedures, and (ii) use calls via pointers to procedures. (§7.1 and §7.2, respectively). - -We show that the algorithm possesses a kind of idempotence property (§7.3). - -We show how to speed up one of the key steps of the algorithm ( $\S7.4$ ). - -We describe a method for removing unwanted program features (§8).
+- -the minimal set of specialized procedures that capture each of the different patterns of behavior for a given procedure, as well as - -the minimal set of program elements required in each specialized procedure. - -We prove that our specialization-slicing algorithm is sound and complete, and returns a minimal specialization slice (§4.4 and Appendix A); consequently, the algorithm always creates an optimal output slice (§5.1). - -We characterize the running time and space used by the algorithm (§5). - -We present a family of examples for which the running time and space of the specialization-slicing algorithm can be exponential in certain parameters of the input program (§5.3). - -Our experience to date has been that neither such examples, nor the worst-case exponential behavior of operations like automaton determinization, arise in practice (see below).
+Hence, we believe it is fair to say that, for the observed cost, both the running time and space of the algorithm are bounded by the sum of two terms: one is polynomial in the size of the input program; the other is linear in the size of the output slice. - -The specialization-slicing algorithm provides a new way to create executable slices-in particular, it creates polyvariant executable slices (§6). - -We describe several extensions of the basic specialization-slicing algorithm: - -We describe how to extend the algorithm to handle programs that (i) make calls to library procedures, and (ii) use calls via pointers to procedures. (§7.1 and §7.2, respectively). - -We show that the algorithm possesses a kind of idempotence property (§7.3). - -We show how to speed up one of the key steps of the algorithm ($\S7.4$). - -We describe a method for removing unwanted program features (§8).
 The method uses specialization slicing in conjunction with forward slicing.
 While it was previously known how to solve the feature-removal problem for single-procedure programs, no algorithm was known for multi-procedure programs. - -In §9, we present the results of experiments using C programs to evaluate (i) our specialization-slicing algorithm (for polyvariant executable slicing), and (ii) an algorithm for monovariant executable slicing [Binkley 1993].
 To the best of our knowledge-confirmed by Binkley [2012]-these results represent the first published data on the performance of the monovariant algorithm for executable slicing.